deparr/jolt.nvim/readme.md

 - nvim has `:TOhtml` and treesitter
 - -> why shouldn't I use my editor to build my site?

+> [!CAUTION]
+> This is janky software I made for myself.
+Use carefully.

 ## workflow
 run something like:
 ```sh